 The mark of a smart investor is skepticism and asking questions.
 So, I'm not surprised if you are wondering this.

-And that's why giving you the chance to try this out risk-free… with more than enough time to see for yourself how valuable my work is.
+And that's why giving you the chance to try this out risk free… with more than enough time to see for yourself how valuable my work is.

 If you don't get results, you can call us up and ask for a full, no-hassle refund.